Georgetown-IR-Lab/QuickUMLS/README.md

 **We recommend to download the latest tested version from the [releases section](https://github.com/Georgetown-IR-Lab/QuickUMLS/releases)**.

+**NEW: v.1.2 now includes client/server support!** Start a QuickUMLS server once, avoid loading QuickUMLS each time your experiments run!

 # QuickUMLS

 QuickUMLS (Soldaini and Goharian, 2016) is a tool for fast, unsupervised  biomedical concept extraction from medical text.